Clio Logo

 Item 2 of 16

-Originally opened as the D-Day Museum in 2000, the National WW II Museum has since become one of the highest-rated museums in the United States according to TripAdvisor.
-The National WWII Museum tells the story of the American experience in the war.
+Originally opened as the D-Day Museum in 2000, the National WW II Museum has expanded to share the overall history of the American experience in the war.
 Since its inception, the museum has experienced a drastic expansion and now features several large exhibit halls on its campus.
-From authentic war aircraft to soldier's diaries, the stories from World War II come alive in this unique museum.
+From authentic war aircraft to soldiers' diaries, the stories from the war can be experienced through numerous exhibits in this New Orleans institution, which became the National World War II Museum in 2003.

 The building that started it all, the museum's Louisiana Memorial Pavilion.